Carlosrincong/AWS-Solutions-Architect-Associate/EC2 Instance store and EBS/README.md

 EBS can only be attahced to EC2 instances
 For throughput and transaction-intensive workloads at any scale.
-AWS recommends Amazon EBS for data that must be quickly accessible and requires long-term persistence. persist independently from the life of the instance With AWS Backup, you can centralize and automate data protection across multiple Amazon EBS volumes
+AWS recommends Amazon EBS for data that must be quickly accessible and requires long-term persistence. persist independently from the life of the instance and after termination With AWS Backup, you can centralize and automate data protection across multiple Amazon EBS volumes

 Features: